 Time Frame: From baseline up to approximately 55 months

-TTD with use of the EORTC is defined as the time from randomization to the first confirmed clinically meaningful deterioration in EORTC symptom scores.
-Confirmed clinically meaningful deterioration in lung cancer symptoms is defined as a = 10-point increase above baseline in a symptom score that must be held for at least two consecutive assessments or an initial = 10-point increase above baseline followed by either (a) death within 6 weeks from the last assessment through Week 48 or (b) death within 9 weeks from the last assessment from Week 48 thereafter.
-A = 10-point change in the EORTC scale score is perceived by participants as clinically significant (Osoba et al. 1998).
+TTD with use of the EORTC was defined as the time from randomization to the first confirmed clinically meaningful deterioration in EORTC symptom scores.
+Confirmed clinically meaningful deterioration in lung cancer symptoms was defined as a = 10-point increase above baseline in a symptom score that must be held for at least two consecutive assessments or an initial = 10-point increase above baseline followed by either (a) death within 6 weeks from the last assessment through Week 48 or (b) death within 9 weeks from the last assessment from Week 48 thereafter.
+A = 10-point change in the EORTC scale score was perceived by participants as clinically significant (Osoba et al. 1998).

 From baseline up to approximately 55 months

-Time to Deterioration in Patient-Reported Lung Cancer Symptoms As Assessed by EORTC QLQ-LC13 Score
+TTD in Patient-Reported Lung Cancer Symptoms As Assessed by EORTC QLQ-LC13 Score

 Time Frame: From baseline up to approximately 55 months

-TTD with use of the EORTC is defined as the time from randomization to the first confirmed clinically meaningful deterioration in EORTC symptom scores.
-Confirmed clinically meaningful deterioration in lung cancer symptoms is defined as a = 10-point increase above baseline in a symptom score that must be held for at least two consecutive assessments or an initial = 10-point increase above baseline followed by either (a) death within 6 weeks from the last assessment through Week 48 or (b) death within 9 weeks from the last assessment from Week 48 thereafter.
-A = 10-point change in the EORTC scale score is perceived by participants as clinically significant.
+TTD with use of the EORTC was defined as the time from randomization to the first confirmed clinically meaningful deterioration in EORTC symptom scores.
+Confirmed clinically meaningful deterioration in lung cancer symptoms was defined as a = 10-point increase above baseline in a symptom score that must be held for at least two consecutive assessments or an initial = 10-point increase above baseline followed by either (a) death within 6 weeks from the last assessment through Week 48 or (b) death within 9 weeks from the last assessment from Week 48 thereafter.
+A = 10-point change in the EORTC scale score was perceived by participants as clinically significant.

 From baseline up to approximately 55 months